Jayson7/Jayson-Guru-AI-/README.md

 # Jayson-Guru-AI-
 AI built with Tkinter, wolframalpha and wikipedia
 <br>
-this is still in developmen
+this project is still in development